ziritrion/ml-zoomcamp/article/README.md

 # ML Zoomcamp Article: Introduction to Reinforcement Learning

-This folder contains the "article" (lol) for the DataTalks.Club Machine Learning Zoomcamp.
+This folder contains the article for the DataTalks.Club Machine Learning Zoomcamp.

 Because of its size, it has been divided in 2 parts: